ZXfkSIE/ThousandPlayer/README.md

 - Latest version of Qt Creator.
 - Latest version of Qt 6.2 (or above versions such as 6.3) along with **Qt Multimedia**.
 - CMake 3.20 or above (which can be installed through QT Maintenance Tool).
-- Other required compilation tools (Ninja, etc.).
+- Other required compilation tools like GCC, MSVC, Ninja, etc.

 ## Linux
 1. Install required development package (Currently there is only one, i.e. [TagLib](https://taglib.org/)) in your system.